 Sunday, May 10, 2026

-The darkest night with a fisheye lens
+The darkest sky with a fisheye lens

 I was wanting to try out some night-sky photography with a fisheye lens, but the early evening was very cloudy and not very promising.
 However, when I looked outside around 11:30 pm it appeared to be clear.
 I assembled an Olympus E-M5iii with a Rokinon 7.5mm f/3.5 fisheye lens and put it on a tracking mount and got set up in the back yard.